hvoss-techfak/AutoForge/README.md

 **TLDR:** It uses a picture to generate a 3D layer image that you can print with a 3d printer.
 Similar to [Hueforge](https://shop.thehueforge.com/), but without the manual work (and without the artistic control).

+## Important Information

+We recently switched from JAX to PyTorch, to allow for a more streamlined development process. \
+This can have some unforeseen consequences, so please report any bugs you find. \

 ## Example
 All examples use only the 13 BambuLab Basic filaments, currently available in Hueforge.